 We are proud to be the Scottish member firm of the PKF International (PKFI) family of legally independent firms.
-PKFI consists of member firms in locations around the world, providing assurance, accounting and business advisory services.
+PKFI consists of member firms in locations around the world, providing assurance, accounting, business advisory and taxation services.
 The network is a member of the Forum of Firms - an organisation dedicated to consistent and high-quality standards of financial reporting and auditing practices worldwide.